 Hmm… that’s a toughy.
 I don’t think there’s a type of book I would definitely say “no way” to.
-I’ve done historical fiction and was really surprised by how much I loved it (Philippa Gregory’s White Queen series), I’ve done dystopia and adored it (Hunger Games, Divergent), I’ve done erotica (50 Shades series)… I think non-fiction doesn’t appeal to me in the same way as fiction but I don’t rule it out.
+I’ve done historical fiction and was really surprised by how much I loved it (Philippa Gregory’s White Queen series), I’ve done dystopia and adored it (Hunger Games, Divergent), I’ve done romancce/erotica (50 Shades)… I think non-fiction doesn’t appeal to me in the same way as fiction but I don’t rule it out.

 Longest Book You’ve Read:

 Harry Potter and the Order of the Phoenix at 796 pages.
-I actually remember the media storm at the time of release that said the postal service was having issues delivering the book because it didn’t fit through a standard letterbox!
-And I own the hardback version, it can be tiring trying to hold that bad boy up!
+I actually remember the media storm at the time of release because the postal service was struggling as the book was too big to fit through a standard letterbox!
+I own the hardback version and it can be tiring trying to hold that bad boy up!
 I like a decent sized book, I feel short-changed if a book can be read too quickly.

 Major Book Hangover Because Of: